 - Legal support

-The final report culminated 4 years of RWTF efforts and included a description of best practices and recommendations for ways in which DoD and the military departments could address matters relating to the care, management, and transition of WII members of the Armed Forces more effectively.
+Following 4 years of RWTF efforts, the final report included best practices and recommendations for how DoD and the military departments could more effectively address matters relating to the care, management, and transition of WII members of the Armed Forces.

 The final report is entitled “Department of Defense Recovering Warrior Task Force: 2013–2014 Annual Report” (September 2014) and is available at http://rwtf.defense.gov/Portals/22/Documents/Reports/fy2014report.pdf.